P = .00256 V2where

 The commonly accepted drag coefficient for long cylindrical members like the tubing used for the mast and antenna is 1.20.
 The coefficient for a flat plate is 2.0.

-σ = (M x C) / Iwhere
+σ = (M x C) / I

-σ = the stress in pounds per square inch (psi)The moment of inertia for the round tubing mast section is:
+σ = the stress in pounds per square inch (psi)

 M = bending moment at the base of the mast (inch-pounds)